-Every time I come across a Harry and Meghan headline bashing their families, I cringe.
+Every time I come across a Harry and Meghan headline bashing their families, I cringe, even if they are right.
 No-one should air their dirty laundry in public, hence why I rarely talk about my own parental estrangement.

 As the saying goes; you can choose your friends but you can't choose your family.
-Even friendships can test us and I think at some point in our lives (for me, it was turning 40) we have to make some uncomfortable decisions about with whom we invest our time.
-Time is precious, especially as we get older and our own children need us more.
-So a friendship cull is healthy and a necessary part of growing up, whether it be when we leave school, start a family, or get to that age/stage where we simply don't have the patience anymore.
-Personalities that drain our energy, mood hoovers, as I once heard them described, will hold us back when our natural instinct is to keep growing and moving forward.
-And some friends we simply out-grow.
+Even friendships can test us and I think at some point in our lives (for me, it was turning 40) we have to make some uncomfortable decisions.
+Time is precious, especially as we get older and our own children need us.
+So a friendship cull can be a healthy and necessary part of growing up, whether it be when we leave school, start a family, or reach that age/stage where we simply lose patience.
+Personalities that drain our energy, mood hoovers, as I once heard them described, can hold us back when our natural instinct is to keep growing and moving forward.
+And sometimes, there are friends that we simply out-grow.

 You are the average of the five people you surround yourself with, so choose wisely.